IGS/FADU/README.md

   -h, --help            show this help message and exit

 ```

-# Special Notes
-## Notes about kept reads for calculations
-When processing the input BAM file, any reads that are not properly paired or are not primary mappings will be thrown out.
-This is determined by the SAM-format bit-flag.

 # Frequently Asked Questions
 ## Is FADU designed to work with both prokaryotic and eukaryotic samples?